 Within the Group's organisation, the Risk Manager, in relation to the overall view of the company's risk profiles, and with the support of the Internal Audit Function, assists the Risk Owners in preparing the most appropriate risk management and mitigation strategies and in proposing any further risk management actions to be implemented in order to execute this strategy.
 In addition, they coordinate ongoing monitoring activities of the action plans by overseeing the overall risk exposure for the Group.

-In 2021, the activity planned during the previous year to introduce the model has slowed due to the pandemic, but risk assurance activities were carried out with respect to the following macro-environments:
+In detail, during 2022, pursuant to the submitted Work Plan, risk assurance activities were carried out with respect to the following macro-areas: